Community sexual health education program

 ISHS is proud to deliver comprehensive sexual health training for youth in peerhelping and leadership classes and other community groups.
 Training is delivered over 9 hours and includes detailed information on contraception, sexually transmitted infection risk reduction, healthy relationships, decision making, community resources and what to expect during a sexual health exam.
 Through the generous support of The United Way and Direct Access, we are able to offer this training free of charge to a limited number of schools and groups.

-The Approachable Parent workshop can be tailored to meet the needs of specific age groups (Pre-school through Adolescence) and will include the following information:
+The Approachable and Knowledgeable Adult workshop can be tailored to meet the needs of specific age groups (Pre-school through Adolescence) and includes the following information:

-- The five stages of childhood sexual development & what children should know at each stage
+- The stages of childhood sexual development & what children should know at each stage

 - Tips for incorporating family values, beliefs, religion, and culture into sexuality education